 Tenants of Cornwall Housing and garages can pay their rent in the following ways:

-- Direct debit - the easiest way to pay, simply complete and return a direct debit mandate form below and we will do the rest.
-If you want to discuss this option in more detail, please contact one of our team members using the contacts details on the right.
+Direct debit is the easiest way to pay your rent.
+Simply complete and return a direct debit mandate form below and we will do the rest.
+If you want to discuss this option in more detail, please contact one of our team members using the contacts details shown on this page.